 - Withdrawal symptoms such as nausea, sweating or shaking

 Alcohol addiction can have grave consequences.
-If you notice these behaviors in a loved one, get them the help they need at an alcohol rehab center in Oklahoma City, OK.
+If you notice these behaviors in a loved one, get them the help they need at an alcohol rehab center in Ohio.

 Alcohol Addiction Treatment Programs